omar-elsalhy/Projet-C-ESIEA-2024-2025/README.md

 user@Ubuntu:~/Documents/project$ ./prog.exe
 ```

-Then, add the correct command line parameters corresponding to that project.
+Then, add the correct command line parameters specific to the project you want to run.
 Basically, the '-all' option shows all iterations, while the '-last' option only shows the last one.

 ## Memory handling